-This is my favorite grilled Ono recipes or Wahoo recipes.
+This is one of my favorite grilled Ono recipes or Wahoo recipes.
 The flavors just work perfectly.
-You may think I picked this up in Hawaii, but no at home in San Francisco.
+You may think I picked this up in Hawaii, but no this Ono recipe comes from home in San Francisco.
 In our kitchen at Lehr’s Greenhouse the classic Chinese version of this was often the kitchen meal.
 The Chinese influence is strong in this, however in classical Chinese cuisine the fish would be steamed.
 That would not work for Ono.
 It is too lean a fish and too good grilled.
 The fish is marinated, grilled then topped with a hot oil baste, tons of flavor!
 Not spicy, but very satisfying.
 So, check this one out.
 You will be glad you did!

-This ono recipe or waho recipe can also be made with Halibut (excellent) Albacore tuna or Tombo in Hawaii, Mahi Mahi or Salmon.
+This Ono recipe or wahoo recipe can also be made with Halibut (excellent) Albacore tuna or Hawaiian, Mahi Mahi or Salmon.
 But if you can find Ono, this is one of the best grilled Ono recipes!

 One important note, check out our other fish pages too!
 Many of the sauces and preparations work super for Ono or Wahoo!

-4 8 ounce portions of Ono/Wahoo filet.
+4 6 to 8 ounce portions of Ono/Wahoo filet.
 4 servings.
 I like to cut out the dark part on the filets., it is optional however.

 2 teaspoon finely chopped garlic

 2 teaspoon finely chopped fresh ginger

 1/4 cup soy sauce